-There has been a great deal of work over several decades on building ANN models of neurons, brain regions, sensory systems (olfactory by Freeman W.J.
-Freeman, "Stochastic Chaos Versus Deterministic Chaos: A Case for Analog Versus Digital Embodiment of Devices for Pattern Recognition", Proceedings of IJCNN 1999, International Joint Conference on Neural Networks.
-Washington, DC, paper#3012, 10-16 July 1999., Padgett G. Szekely, M.L.
-Padgett, G. Dozier, T.A.
-Roppel, "Odor detection using pulse coupled neural networks", Proceedings of IJCNN 1999, International Joint Conference on Neural Networks.
-Washington, DC, paper #3041, 10-16 July 1999. and their co-workers), motor systems (Grossberg J.W.
-Brown, D. Bulloch, S. Grossberg, "How laminar frontal cortex and basal ganglia cicuits interact to control planned and reactive saccades", Neural Networks, vol 17, 2004, pp471-510.) and the effects of neuromodulators (Dova, Davan and Hasselmo K. Doya, P. Dayan, M. Hasselmo, (guest editors) "2002 Special Issue: Computational Models of Neuromodulation" Neural Networks, Vol 15 Nos 4-6, June-July 2002. as cited above).
-Furthermore, many general computational learning methods have been based on or inspired from the field of psychology (Hebbian learning, ART, Backpropagation, K series chaotic ANNs).
-It has been natural to think in terms of specialized neuron arrangements, "modules", connections, specialized regions of the brain, and whole-brain processes, the latter exemplified by major efforts to computationally model the whole brain Editorial, "Modelling the brain: grey matter, blue matter", Economist, 11 June 2005, pp75-76.
-See also http://bluebrainproject.epfl.ch/.
+There has been a great deal of work over several decades on building ANN models of neurons, brain regions, sensory systems (olfactory by Freeman [40], Padgett [41] and their co-workers), motor systems (Grossberg [42]) and the effects of neuromodulators (Doya, Dayan and Hasselmo [38] as cited above).
+Furthermore, many general computational learning methods have been based on or inspired from the of psychology (Hebbian learning, Backpropagation, K series chaotic ANNs).
+It has been natural to think in terms of specialized neuron arrangements, "modules", connections, specialized regions of the brain, and whole-brain processes, the latter exemplified by major efforts to computationally model the whole brain [43].